ezyang/ghstack/README.md

 Prepare a series of commits on top of master, then run `ghstack`.
 This tool will push and create pull requests for each commit on the stack.

+**How do I stack another PR on top of an existing one?** Assuming you've checked out the latest commit from the existing PR, just `git commit` a new commit on top, and then run `ghstack`.

+**How do I modify a PR?**  Just edit the commit in question, and then run `ghstack` again.
+If the commit is at the top of your stack, you can edit it with `git commit --amend`; otherwise, you'll have to use `git rebase -i` to edit the commit directly.

+**How do I rebase?**  The obvious way: `git rebase origin/master`.
+Don't do a `git merge`; `ghstack` will throw a hissy fit if you do that.
+(There's also a more fundamental reason why this won't work: since each commit is a separate PR, you have to resolve conflicts in *each* PR, not just for the entire stack.)

+**How do I start a new feature?**  Just checkout master on a new branch, and start working on a fresh branch.

 **WARNING.**  You will NOT be able to merge these commits using the normal GitHub UI, as their branch bases won't be master.
 For the PyTorch repository, we have a special mechanism for landing diffs;